Ray Lampe

 Ray Lampe is a BBQ pitmaster, author and television personality known as "Dr. BBQ."

 Career

 Lampe grew up in Chicago and worked in his family trucking business for 25 years before embarking on a culinary career.
-In the early 80s he began competing in BBQ cookoffs as an amateur.
+In the early 80s he began competing in BBQ cook-offs as an amateur.
 In 2000 he moved to Florida and became an outdoor cooking expert.
 In 2008 he was brought in as executive chef to revamp Justin Timberlake's Southern Hospitality restaurant in New York City.
 In June 2016, Lampe announced a restaurant partnership in Tampa Bay Times with Suzanne and Roger Perry who also own Datz, Dough, and Roux of Datz Restaurant Group.
-The restaurant is called Dr. BBQ and will open in St. Petersburg, Florida in the Edge District.
+The restaurant is called Dr. BBQ and opened in St. Petersburg, Florida in the Edge District.

 Television

 Lampe has been a judge in several television cooking programs including the World Food Championships, Tailgate Warriors With Guy Fieri and American Grilled.
 As a contestant he competed on the Food Network's Chopped.